defold/doc/docs/en/manuals/project-settings.md

 : The version of the application.

 write_log
-: When checked the engine will write a log file *log.txt* in the project root.
+: When checked, the engine will write a log file *log.txt* in the project root.
 When running on iOS, the log file can be accessed through iTunes and the *Apps* tab and the *File Sharing* section.
-On Android, the file is stored in the apps external storage.
+On Android, the file is stored in the app's external storage.
 When running the *dmengine* development app, you can view the log with:

 ```bash
 $ adb shell cat /mnt/sdcard/Android/data/com.defold.dmengine/files/log.txt